AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

 This spatial table is for supplemental information (typically a photo) that has a specific location (and optionally direction and field-of-view).
 These attachments are typically not tied to any specific facility, but are used to document all the facilities in the field of view at a specific time.
-They are also useful for explicitly documenting what part of a facility is in a photo.
+It can be very helpful to know the camera's perspective when trying to understand the contents of a photo, and how the subjects of the photo relate spatially to each other, especially if there are multiple photos of multiple facilities in a given area.

 For photos, the SHAPE is the camera's location (x, y and z) when the photo was taken.
 For other attachment types, the location is not well defined.
 AKR